 Gorilla families in Bwindi

-As already, Bwindi impenetrable forest national park is a home to 13 gorilla families split in four regions of the park namely Buhoma, Rushaga, Ruhija and Nkuringo in north, south and eastern corners of the park.
-Gorilla groups in Bwindi are Mubare family, Habinyanja family, Rushegura family, Bitukura family, Oruzogo family, Nkuringo family, Nshongi family, Mishaya family, Bweza family, Kahungye family and Busingye family.
+As already mentioned, Bwindi impenetrable forest national park is a home to 13 gorilla families split in four regions of the park namely, Buhoma, Rushaga, Ruhija and Nkuringo in north; and in the South and Eastern corners of the park, gorilla groups in Bwindi are Mubare, Habinyanja, Rushegura, Bitukura, Oruzogo, Nkuringo, Nshongi, Mishaya, Bweza, Kahungye and Busingye families.
 Each family is visited by a group of eight people for an hour.

 Besides gorilla trekking, Bwindi impenetrable forest national park is famous for mountain gorilla habituation.
-Its only in Bwindi where travelers take part in training wild mountain gorillas before they are claimed ready for trekking.
-However, gorilla habituation is quite expensive at a cost of 1500usd for a four hour’s interaction.
+Its only in Bwindi where travelers take part in habituating wild mountain gorillas before they are declared ready for trekking.
+However, gorilla habituation is quite expensive at a cost of 1500 USD for a four hour’s interaction.
 Presently, 2 gorilla families (Bushaho and Bikyingi) are undergoing habituation and will be soon open for trekking.
 Everyday, UWA releases 8 gorilla habituation permits since each family is visited by four people everyday.
 Gorilla habituation is aimed at making wild gorillas get used to human presence before they are open to trekkers.

 Still in Bwindi, do not miss out penetrating this impenetrable forest on foot.
 A forest walk is the best way to explore and enjoy the calmness of the forest which most travelers often miss out.
-Hike to waterfalls, rivers and even to the adjacent communities through local people’s gardens which make your safari indeed memorable.
+Hike to waterfalls, rivers and even to the adjacent communities through local people’s gardens makes a safari indeed memorable.